Nova-UTD/navigator/docs/index.md

 1. [Install Docker](https://www.docker.com/get-started/).
 > Nova Members: Docker is already installed on the Quad.

 2. Choose a number between 0-100 and use this for your user-wide ROS_DOMAIN_ID environment variable.
 Add the following line to your `.bashrc` file
 ```
 export ROS_DOMAIN_ID=57
 ```
 3. Clone our repository (checkout the `dev` branch if you plan to do development, or `main` if you want the most recently release)
-> Any contributor: If simply running the stack is the goal, then checking out `dev` or `main` can make sense.
-If you aim to contribute, you should create your own fork of the `dev` branch and check that repository out instead.
-More details about contributing [can be found here](contributing/contributing-overview.md).
 ```
 $ git clone -b dev git@github.com:Nova-UTD/navigator.git
 $ cd navigator
 ```
+> Any contributor: If simply running the stack is the goal, then checking out `dev` or `main` can make sense.
+If you aim to contribute, you should create your own fork of the `dev` branch and check that repository out instead.
+More details about contributing [can be found here](contributing/contributing-overview.md).

 4. Build our Docker container.
 The sequence of commands used to build the container is given in the `Dockerfile` file and the build and run parameters are specified in the `docker-compose.yml` file.
+```
+$ docker compose build navigator
+```
 > Nova Members: A Docker image for Navigator already exists on the Quad, so there is no need to rebuild it (unless you've changed it!).
 > Other Users: Some customization of the `docker-compose.yml` file may be needed to link it up with your installation of Carla.
 You should be able to build the image without doing that first.
-```
-$ docker compose build navigator
-```

 5. Run the Docker image.
 Here we are specifically launching the container so it is configured to run with the CARLA simulator:
 ```
 $ docker compose run navigator_carla
 ```

 6. Now that you're in the container, build the navigator ROS workspace:
 ```
 # colcon build --symlink-install
 ```
-That's it!
 > Note that if you've build the workspace outside the container or want to start with a fresh build, you can delete the `build`, `install`, and `log` directories and call `colcon build` with the following extra flag:
 ```
 # rm -r -f build